akniffe1/docked_crits/README.md

 # TODO:

-Add Services via another kickstart-esque command, test the import of SSL certs, run the crits_mods fulltext index builder.
+-Test the import of SSL certs
+-Run the crits_mods fulltext index builder on the mongodb container